Italian Police: Officer Didn't Have Gun When Stabbed By Bay Area Teens

 Varriale recounted later that they identified themselves as Carabinieri and showed their badges, but were immediately attacked, the judge wrote in her ruling upholding the detention.
 The teen suspects told investigators they did not know the two men who showed up to meet them were police officers, Judge Chiara Gallo wrote.

+But the judge said that was “impossible,” as the police had shown their badges.

+Surveillance video shown by Italian media, though not independently confirmed, purports to show the teenagers who were trying to buy about $90 worth of cocaine which turned out to be aspirin, then fleeing with a bag they stole after the drug deal was busted.

-During his interrogation, Elder told authorities he stabbed Cerciello Rega because he feared he was being strangled, the judge wrote, noting the teen didn’t have any marks on his neck.
+During his interrogation, Elder told authorities he stabbed Cerciello Rega because he feared he was being strangled.
+The judge noted there were no signs of strangulation and the multiple stabs are not “legitimate defense.”

 After Cerciello Rega’s death at a hospital, officers tracked the Americans to their hotel room and reported finding the alleged weapon, an 18-centimeter (7-inch) military-style attack knife, hidden in the room’s drop ceiling.